Crow: The Outcast

 A rain of bullets found him and he raised an eyebrow at the dozen soldiers that had taken up a position against him.
 Shaking his head, he continued casually walking down the hall, ignoring the soldiers as they reloaded and continued to shoot him.
 He knew who he was looking for.
 A man who had been a very particular thorn in the deviant’s plans.
 He could sense that he was close.
 As he focused, he could almost see him even.
 The Sadari could not suppress the Fracture that far.

 Gathering himself, he exploded forward down the long hall, leaving the stunned soldiers in his wake.
 This time he didn’t suppress the shock-wave.
-The explosive energy from his passing bounced off the stone walls, causing dust and chunks of stone to litter the floor.
+The explosive energy from his passing bounced off the stone walls, causing dust and chunks of stone to litter the floor in his wake.
 He wanted his prey to know he was on his way.

 He found Laurence in the linear accelerator lab.
 As he nonchalantly walked in, Laurence immediately drew his weapon and emptied it at him, causing several of the other techs to duck as shattered bullets sent fragments every which way.
 Smirking, Orin walked up to the equipment and looked at it.
 They had identified many of the exotic particles that gating produced and were trying to learn more about them with the accelerator.
 He looked down the tunnel in both directions.
 The accelerator went on for miles either way.

 Laurence picked up a large tool and hit him in the head with it.
 Without looking, Orin grabbed Laurence’s neck and slammed him down on the counter while he continued to leisurely examine their equipment.
-He had thought to subdue Laurence’s anxiety in the same way Keratians subdued the rodan when they feed, but decided to let Laurence stew a bit in his growing anxiety.
+He had thought to subdue Laurence’s anxiety in the same way Keratians subdued the Rodan when they fed, but decided to let Laurence stew a bit in his growing anxiety.

 “This is fascinating,” Orin said as he pulled up the computer readouts on the primitive computer screens.
 Orin tapped the screen and looked around behind it.
 He was amazed that Terrans had not developed cerebral stimulation user interfaces yet.
 Shaking his head, he returned his attention to the screen.
 “It’s a bit misdirected, however.
 You’re only reading the matter you can identify.”
 He looked at Laurence with an amused smirk.
 “It’s like looking at a large cavern with a tiny candle.”